Martymachlia (Being Watched)

 - Sharing Your Partner47/100Candaulism · Acts & ActivitiesCandaulism: arousal from displaying one's partner, or images of them, to others, and from the partner being seen, desired, or admired, with the partner's consent.
 It blends exhibitionistic and voyeuristic elements and overlaps with hotwifing and cuckolding.47

-- Timophilia (Arousal from Wealth)2/100Timophilia · Power, Roles & ScenariosTimophilia is a sparsely attested term for sexual arousal or attraction tied to wealth, gold, money, or status itself, rather than to spending or being charged.
-It is a lexical word-list coinage, not a recognized clinical paraphilia.2
+- Timophilia (Arousal from Wealth)2/100Timophilia · Power, Roles & ScenariosTimophilia is a sparsely attested term for sexual arousal or attraction tied to wealth, gold, money or status itself, rather than to spending or being charged.
+It is a lexical word-list coinage, not a recognised clinical paraphilia.2

 Undocumented.
-Lexicographers (Wiktionary) explicitly flag the etymology as missing or incomplete, and standard dictionaries do not record its roots.
-The form resembles Greek-derived sexological coinages, but no reliable source establishes its components, so any breakdown would be speculative; the related looking-side term scopophilia derives from Greek skopeō ("to look at") + philia ("tendency toward").
+Wiktionary explicitly flags the etymology as missing or incomplete, and standard dictionaries do not record its roots.
+The form resembles Greek-derived sexological coinages, but no reliable source establishes its components, so any breakdown would be speculative.
+Its counterpart term scopophilia is securely derived from Greek skopeō ("to look at") + philia ("tendency toward").

 being watched · consensual · exhibitionism